paul-wolf/django-stack/README.md

 <https://localhost:7081/api/>

-This project has a test app called 'msg' that contains a test model that can be access via token authorisation with Django REST Framework using a ModelViewSet.
+This project has a test app called 'msg' that contains a test model that can be accessed via token authorisation with Django REST Framework using a ModelViewSet.
 The setup will create a user called 'admin', password 'admin'.
 It will create a DRF token for this user as well.

 Other details of the installation: